Marcela1306/Zoologico/README.md

 * **Animal Interaction:** Click on animals to reveal information panels with fun facts and descriptions.
 * **Intuitive Controls:**
     * **Movement:** Use **WASD** keys to move.

+     ⬆️ - W ⬇️ - S ➡️ - D ⬅️ - A
     * **Look Around:** Control the camera with the **mouse**.
     * **Pause:** Press **`Escape`** to pause the tour and return to the main instruction screen.
     * **Release Mouse:** Press **`Q`** to unlock the mouse, allowing you to click on any object during the tour.
 * **Ambient Music:** Enjoy a pleasant soundtrack that accompanies your journey.

+---
+## 🔗 Link to Youtube Video
+Get a quick demo of the virtual zoo tour experience!

+---
+## Support
+For support, email nationalzoonicaraguamasaya@gmail.com

 ---